 Community schools embody and incorporate voices of the community- parents, teachers, school-based staff, residents, community associations and other key community stakeholders who all have a shared interest and investment in the well-being of children.

-Community Schools Steering Committee Meeting
+Quarterly Community School Steering Committee Meeting

-Baltimore City Public Schools | 200 E. North Avenue
+Baltimore City Public Schools, 200 E. North Avenue.

 Past Meeting Minutes